NODE NEO nodeneo.ai

 One tap in the app.
 Keys never leave your device.

 Open Node Neo and tap Create wallet.
-The app generates your keys locally and stores them in your device's secure enclave (Keychain on Mac/iOS).
-You'll be shown a 12-word recovery phrase — write it down somewhere safe.
+The app generates a fresh Ethereum/Base wallet locally and stores the private key in your device's secure enclave (Keychain on Mac/iOS).
+You'll be prompted to view and back up that key immediately — do it on day one.
 There is no “forgot password” flow.
 There is no support email that can recover your wallet for you.
 That's the whole point.

 Already have a wallet?
-Tap Import wallet instead and paste your private key (raw 0x-prefixed hex).
-Re-importing the same wallet on a different device restores your encrypted conversation history too.
+Tap Import wallet and paste your private key (raw 0x-prefixed hex).
+Re-importing the same wallet on another device restores your encrypted conversation history too — the database key is derived from the wallet itself.

 3